 Communicating benefits options to your staff

-John Park, chief strategy officer at Alegeus, a provider of consumer directed healthcare solutions, noted that many people find the process of benefits enrollment to be difficult and complex.
-This is especially true when you introduce changes, which lead to an increase in confusion and anxiety.
+John Park, chief strategy officer at Alegeus, a provider of consumer directed health care solutions, said many people find the process of benefits enrollment to be difficult and complex.
+This is especially true when you introduce changes, which lead to an increase in confusion and anxiety, he said.

 "Employers are overconfident about communication regarding benefits," Park said.
 "Most employers only communicate once per year, during open enrollment, [but] communication should be ongoing about enrolling in and using benefits."